Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: TRGB Distances

+In the literature, TRGB distances to the four distant Cepheid hosts was first presented by \cite{2015ApJ...807..133J} and \cite{2017ApJ...836...74J}.
+In the latter work, they also presented a measurement of the Hubble constant of $H_{0}$ = 71.2 $\pm$ 2.5 km/s/Mpc.
+We note that the photometry presented in these papers was performed directly on drizzled images, which is generally not recommended as the resampling of the PSF can lead to small but non-zero systematic offsets in the final photometry.
+The photometry in these works probes deeper than what we find with our analysis, which is likely a result of differences in adopted quality cuts on the initial photometric catalogs.

+In \cite{2019ApJ...882...34F}, the CCHP presented a compilation of TRGB distances, as well as their first measurement of the Hubble Constant.
+In this work, they remeasured the distances to these hosts with archival data, and found good agreement with the exception of NGC~5584, for which they increased the reported uncertainty to reflect this situation.
+In their distance compilation, they adopt the TRGB measurements as found by \cite{2017ApJ...836...74J}, although they update the color-dependent zero-point from the one presented by \cite{2017ApJ...835...28J} to their preferred flat value.
+Due to the low signal to noise ratios combined with the incomplete coverage of the red giant branch in the CMD (due to the usage of the F555W filter), we are not able to perform measurements of the TRGB with our photometry for these galaxies with our methodology.

-In summary, we are unable to measure distances to four of the supernova hosts (NGC~1309, NGC~3021, NGC~3370, and NGC~5584) used in \cite{2019ApJ...882...34F}.
-This failure is not surprising given the inferior relative depths compared to the anticipated TRGB magnitudes and the field placements that result in higher levels of crowding, population confusion, and internal extinction.
+Our failure to measure distances to four of the supernova hosts (NGC~1309, NGC~3021, NGC~3370, and NGC~5584) is not surprising given the inferior relative depths compared to the anticipated TRGB magnitudes and the field placements that result in higher levels of crowding, population confusion, and internal extinction.
 We note that \cite{2019ApJ...882...34F} found excellent agreement between all of the Cepheid and TRGB distances to the hosts targeted by the CCHP but poor agreement for three of the five cases measured with archival data.
 The difficulty in measuring the TRGB in these archival data sets may play a role in two of the three mismatches (NGC~3021 and NGC~3370, but not NGC~4038/9).
 We do not believe these galaxies should be currently considered for the important task of calibrating supernova distances as the quality of the underlying data are simply not comparable to that of the newer CCHP observations.
-While being unable to measure TRGB distances to these galaxies, we still provide our color-magnitude diagrams and underlying DOLPHOT photometry to these targets via the CMDs/TRGB catalog so others may independently analyze these data and evaluate our conclusions.
+While being unable to measure TRGB distances to these galaxies, we still provide our color-magnitude diagrams and underlying DOLPHOT photometry to these targets via our CMDs/TRGB catalog.